WooCommerce vs BigCommerce (2023 In Depth Comparison)

 Plugins and Integrations: The Verdict

-It is no surprise that WordPress's open-source e-commerce plugin WooCommerce prevails in the competition for plugins and integrations.
-It offers an infinite variety and robust integrations with all the major e-commerce providers.
+WordPress's open-source E-commerce plugin WooCommerce prevails in the competition for plugins and integrations.
+It offers an infinite variety and robust integrations with all the major E-commerce providers.
 While BigCommerce does a fantastic job of providing useful apps, it needs to catch up to WooCommerce.

 Marketing Tools